stolostron/cluster-backup-operator/README.md

 ## Usage

-Before using Cluster Back up and Restore Operator backup or restore support you have to install the [OADP Operator](https://github.com/openshift/oadp-operator) which will install [Velero](https://velero.io/).
+Before using Cluster Back up and Restore Operator backup or restore support you have to install the [OADP Operator](https://github.com/openshift/oadp-operator).

-Make sure you follow the OADP Operator installation instructions and create a Velero resource and a valid connection to a backup storage location where backups will be stored.
+Make sure you follow the OADP Operator installation instructions and create either a Velero resource if using the 0.4.2 OADP Operator available on the beta channel or a DataProtectionApplication resource if using the latest OADP Operator and a valid connection to a backup storage location where backups will be stored.
 Check the install and setup steps [here](https://github.com/openshift/oadp-operator#installing-operator).

 The Cluster Back up and Restore Operator resources must be created in the same namespace where the OADP Operator is installed.